talonlikeaclaw/canadian-immigration-visualization/planning/Performance.md

 - Custom controls have associated labels
     - Custom interactive controls have associated labels, provided by aria-label or aria-labelledby.
 - Custom controls have ARIA roles
     - Custom interactive controls have appropriate ARIA roles.
-Learn how to add roles to custom controls.

 ## Summary of Changes